Alex-Linhares/FARGonautica/README.md

     iii) we want to archive all materials for an online course on Fluid Concepts & Creative Analogies (also called "Fluid Concepts", "FARG architectures", "Copycat Architecture", "Hofstadter School", "Active Symbols", etc).
-By proposing this course, ideally, **every single undergraduate program** across the globe would be able to study the principles of this school of thought, **see those principles in action**, and **compare those principles with different approaches**.
+By proposing this course, ideally, **every single undergraduate program** would be able to study the principles of this school of thought, **see those principles in action**, and **compare those principles with different approaches**.
 Moving to more advanced stuff, Graduate students, now with easy access to the code, could have a complete course on the computer science of building these architectures; they could, for instance, play with their own ideas, and find out whether or not they make sense.
 (Linhares is going to try to teach 5 classes in 2017; if "reasonably successful", these classes will be posted here).

 We hope that, after this repository is complete (or close to), it will be cloned and hosted at a [Indiana University Github:IU page](https://kb.iu.edu/d/bagk), where it will be easily found by the interested community.